-I’ve been involved in photography since 1968, when I started working with my father, Herman Birlauf, Master of Photography, at Birlauf and Steen Photo.
-With the art of traditional processing and printing accomplished, my photo lab experience began in 1985.
-I’ve specialized in commercial and artwork photography, but my passion is fine art photography and the opportunity to be completely creative.
-I believe that artistic expression is a language separate from the spoken word.
+I’ve been involved in the photographic industry since 1968, when I started working with my father, Herman Birlauf, Master of Photography, at Birlauf and Steen Photo.
+With the art of traditional processing and printing accomplished, my actual photography experience began in 1985.
+I’ve specialized in commercial and artwork photography ever since.
+Photographing artwork for reproduction has been quite challenging.
+My 21 years of using film for that purpose has given me a great foundation for the transition into the digital capture realm.
+I try to go above and beyond what is expected of me.
+Problem solving is a skill I strive to build on all the time.
+I really do love what I do.
+I believe, artistic expression is a language separate from the spoken word.
 Everyone’s translation can be different, but not incorrect.

 Things were going pretty well in my life in 1986 I was recently married and had a fairly good paying job as a lime kiln operator at a small limestone kiln and rock crushing plant in Salida, Colorado.
 In the dry summers, the plant would practically run itself.
 On easy nights like this, it was my job as shift boss to keep myself and my helper awake as we monitored the plant and performed routine maintenance duties.
 In wet or cold weather, there was no sitting around.
 A twelve hour shift meant constant system checks to make sure the elevators, conveyor belts and other components that fed the rock crusher and 100′ horizontal lime kiln, were not plugged by cold and moisture.
 In other words – twelve hours of hell.
 To pass the time on the nights that were not hell, I started drawing pencil portraits of my shift partners on the control room desk, as we whiled away the hours talking about things like the supposedly great young quarterback that the Broncos had just picked up.
 One of my previous attempts at satisfying my “art itch” was to hoist myself fifteen feet in the air in the bucket of the front end loader and scratch out a pretty good likeness of a disgruntled, unshaven, cigarette butt-puffing, Mickey Mouse on one of the dust-caked lime bins – with an accompanying caption that read: “Whadda’ Mickey Mouse Operation!!!”
 Needless to say, this did not endear me to the plant manager.
 I spent the NEXT shift, hoisted fifteen feet in the air in the bucket of the front end loader, scrubbing and hosing my “artwork” off the lime bin.
 It was at that point that I confined my creative urges to desks and the unpainted drywall in the employee break room.
 It was on one of those “hell nights”, while shoveling up a red-hot lime spill, that I said to myself: “I can do better than this.
 My family deserves better than this.”
 I always knew that I would end up in ART.
 I had just been ‘hanging around’ up to that point.
 Prior to the limestone thing, I worked on a research vessel in Miami for about a year and before that, spent the latter half of the seventies cutting women’s hair.
 In between, I did construction and restaurant work.
 So, I got to the party a little late, but I got here all the same.
 I’ve worked in many areas of the design and printing fields, in three different states; from old school stripping and process camera work, to traditional photo retouching, to layout and design (on a drafting table!) and as multimedia art director for a national educational publisher.
 I have enjoyed every minute of it (almost).
 It’s where I belong.
 Now I’m back in Denver at Reed Art & Imaging as the design/marketing/blogger person, where I’m responsible for — you guessed it — design, marketing and blogging.
 Plus, whatever else they can find for me to do (I think I’m scheduled to run the leaf blower in the parking lot, sometime in October).
 It is truly a great experience to be working here at Reed, where the phrase: “Artists working with artists” is not just a hyped-up platitude — it’s the truth.
 The level of talent and experience here is as good or better than I have ever been around — and they’re are nice people to boot!